tobydriscoll/markdown-cv/index.md

 `2020`
 [58] K. W. Aiton and T. A. Driscoll, “Preconditioned nonlinear iterations for overlapping Chebyshev discretizations with independent grids,” SIAM J. Sci.
 Comput., vol. 42, no. 4, pp. A2360–A2370.

-[57] R. A. Luke, R. J. Braun, T. A. Driscoll, C. G. Begley, and D. Awisi-Gyau, “Parameter Estimation for Evaporation-Driven Tear Film Thinning,” Bull Math Biol, vol. 82, no. 6, p.
+[57] R. A. Luke, R. J. Braun, T. A. Driscoll, C. G. Begley, and D. Awisi-Gyau, “Parameter estimation for evaporation-driven tear film thinning,” Bull Math Biol, vol. 82, no. 6, p.
 71.

 `2019`